Modulating Bottom-Up and Top-Down Visual Processing via Language-Conditional Filters: The Model

+As mentioned earlier, we develop our model as a generic solution which can be used to solve language-vision problems involving dense prediction.
+In this direction, we adapt our model to two different tasks by varying the output head: \MakeLowercase{\segmentationTask} and \MakeLowercase{\colorizationTask}.

-After generating the final feature map $Up_1$, we apply a stack of layers ($D_1$, $D_2$, ..., $D_m$) to map $Up_1$ to the exact image size.
+\textbf{Segmentation.} In the \MakeLowercase{\segmentationTask} problem, the goal is to generate segmentation mask for a given input image and language pair.
+After generating the joint feature map $J$, we apply a stack of layers ($D_1$, $D_2$, ..., $D_m$) to map $J$ to the exact image size.
 Similar to upsampling modules, each $D_k$ is a 2D deconvolution layer followed by batch normalization and the ReLU activation.
-The deconvolutional layer has $5\times5$ filters with $stride=2$ and $padding=2$ to double the spatial sizes of the input.
 Each $D_k$ preserves the number of channels except for the last one which maps the features to a single channel for the mask prediction.
-There is no batch norm operation and the ReLU activation for the final module, instead we apply a sigmoid function to turn the final features into probabilities ($P \in \mathbb{R}^{H\times W}$).
+We omit the batch normalization and the ReLU activation for the final module, instead we apply a sigmoid function to turn the final features into probabilities.
+Given these probabilities and ground-truth mask, we train our network by using binary cross entropy loss.